 Reheating Methods

 - Microwave (Quick Option): Place in a microwave-safe dish, add a splash of liquid, cover with a damp paper towel, and microwave in 60-second increments on 50% power, stirring between each.
-The lower power setting and moisture are key to preventing dried-out edges.

 - From Frozen: Thaw overnight in the refrigerator before reheating using any method above.
-For a quicker option, reheat from frozen in the oven at 275°F for 45–60 minutes (covered with foil) or place the sealed bag in a pot of simmering water for 20–30 minutes.
+For a quicker option, reheat from frozen in the oven at 275°F for 45-60 minutes (covered with foil), or place the sealed bag in a pot of simmering water for 20-30 minutes.

 Troubleshooting Common Issues